PI: Erica Westerman, PhD

 Graduate Student: Yiting Ter

 Yiting is a doctoral candidate in the Westerman Lab, coming to us from the National University of Singapore, in Singapore.
-Yiting is interested in the underlying mechanisms of behavior, including the amines and genes influencing mating decisions.
+Yiting is interested in the underlying mechanisms of behavior, including the amines and genes influencing mating decisions and the preference learning process.

 Graduate Student: Kiana Kasmaii